Discovery and recovery of crystalline materials with property-conditioned transformers: Appendices

 \subsection{Experimental protocols}

-The challenge \textbf{benchmark study} was replicated with as much detail as possible to the original CrystaLLM paper\cite{antunesCrystalStructureGeneration2024}.
-The challenge set contains 70 structures, with 12 seen during general pre-training, and the rest obtained from recent literature.
-The dataset was filtered down to compounds within the hard token generation limit set by Hugging Face's implementation of GPT-2, resulting in 64 structures.
-We sampled the models to generate CIFs with \texttt{T} = 0.7, \texttt{top-K} = 10, \texttt{top-p} = 0.95 with 100 generation attempts per structure.
-For each structure, generations were carried out in one case with space-group information, and in another case with only cell composition information.
+Structures for the LeMat-Bench evaluation were generated using models pre-trained on either the standard MP-20 or Alex-MP-20 datasets (Section~\ref{sec:base_model}).
+Following benchmark requirements, 2.5K CIFs were sampled.
+For the MP-20 dataset, sampling parameters were set to \texttt{T} = 1.0, \texttt{top-K} = 50 and \texttt{top-p} = 0.95.
+For the Alex-MP-20 dataset, parameters were adjusted to \texttt{T} = 1.25, \texttt{top-K} = 50 and \texttt{top-p} = 0.95. \textit{Ab initio} prompting was employed uniformly without specifying target cell compositions.

-The MP Bandgap dataset was used to train the models for Section \ref{sec:pre-training}.
-All four conditioning methods were tested to evaluate their information retention capabilities and initially screen their conditioning abilities.
-Conditioning models were either trained from scratch on the dataset, or fine-tuned from the pre-trained model.
-We sampled each models at both regimes to generate CIFs with \texttt{T} = 0.7, \texttt{top-K} = 30, \texttt{top-p} = 0.95.
-The prompts were set to be ab-initio, so we did not specify a cell composition.
-For each trial, we prompted the model with 8 different conditions, to showcase how the model performs in areas of high and low training set density frequencies.
-These were $0.07, 0.18, 0.68, 1.55, 2.44, 3.72, 6.78, 12.1\ eV$, but the number seen by the model was the normalised version of these.
-For each of the conditions, we also added $E_{\mathrm{hull}}$ = 0 as the second condition.
-We generated 1K structures for each of the conditions.
+The MP~Bandgap dataset was used for model training in Section~\ref{sec:pre-training}.
+All four conditioning architectures were evaluated to assess information retention and baseline conditioning capabilities.
+Models were either trained from scratch or fine-tuned from the pre-trained backbone.
+Sampling across both initialisation regimes generated 1K CIFs per condition using \texttt{T} = 0.7, \texttt{top-K} = 30 and \texttt{top-p} = 0.95, with \textit{ab initio} prompting.
+To evaluate performance across regions of varying training data density, eight target band gap conditions were tested: \SIlist[list-units=single]{0.07;0.18;0.68;1.55;2.44;3.72;6.78;12.1}{\electronvolt} (inputted as normalised values).
+A secondary condition of $E_{\mathrm{hull}} = 0~\si{\electronvolt/atom}$ was applied uniformly across all trials.

-In Section \ref{sec:dataset_size_study}, the Mattergen Density dataset was reduced to 1K, 10K, and 100K structures using random sampling as shown in Figure \ref{fig:dataset_size_dist}.
-For the 4 sets, pre-trained models were fine-tuned on each subsets and evaluated on conditional generation capabilities.
+For Section~\ref{sec:dataset_size_study}, the MatterGen Density dataset was randomly sampled to produce subsets containing 1K, 10K and 100K structures (Figure~\ref{fig:dataset_size_dist}).
+Pre-trained models were fine-tuned on each subset to evaluate conditional generation performance under constrained data regimes.

-We sampled the models to generate CIFs with \texttt{K} = 1.0, \texttt{top-K} = 15, \texttt{top-p} = 0.95.
-The prompts were set to be ab-initio, so we did not specify a cell composition.
-For each trial, we prompted the model with three different conditions, to showcase how the model performs in areas of high and low training set density frequencies.
-These were $1.27, 15.30, 22.94\ \mathrm{g/cm^3}$, but the number seen by the model was the normalised version of these.
-For each of the conditions, we also added $E_{\mathrm{hull}}$ = 0 as the second condition.
-We generated 1K structures for each of the conditions.